hire-us/hire-us/README.md

 * python2 => python3
 * and we always had most recent django and python versions!

-All services was either: django/drf or asyncio/sanic.
+All services were either: django/drf or asyncio/sanic.

 ### Notable on backend
-We have [homegrown solution](https://github.com/Nepherhotep/django-rest-framework-dyn-serializer) to make lazy API's with DRF.
-And we're aware of GraphQL and have desire to move in this direction.
+We have [homegrown solution](https://github.com/Nepherhotep/django-rest-framework-dyn-serializer) to make lazy API's with django-rest-framework.
+We're aware of GraphQL and want to move in this direction.

-[Fan](https://github.com/tipsi/fan) because we want from microservices swappable protocols, full tracing support, full versioning support and no solutions can give us it now.
-Additionaly you can easy connect any existing API without modification by having an additional service near and yaml config.
+[Fan](https://github.com/tipsi/fan) - because we want microservices with swappable protocols, full tracing support, full versioning support and no solutions can give us it now.
+Additionaly you can easily connect any existing API without modification by having near an additional service and yaml config.

 [pytest](https://github.com/tipsi/pytest-tipsi-testing) and [pytest + django](https://github.com/tipsi/pytest-tipsi-django) - if you want to have full control on what fixtures you have during tests or you want to have transactions support for django not only in function scope.